Medically Reviewed by: Monica Rincon, MSc., NFP Health Professional

-There’s a lot of confusion surrounding the term, especially since people tend to view ovulation as a single event, rather than the process it actually is.
+There’s a lot of confusion surrounding the term "ovulation dysfunction", especially since people tend to view ovulation as a single event, rather than the process it actually is.
 There are many points in the fertility cycle where issues can occur that cause ovulation dysfunction.

 Causes of Ovulation Dysfunction

-Ovulation dysfunctional can also be caused by hormonal issues.
+Second, OD can also be caused by hormonal issues.
 Some women can have thyroid issues that cause abnormal ovulation.
 Others might have high levels of prolactin, a hormone that breast-feeding mothers produce that prevents a woman from properly ovulating, sometimes even if they haven’t had children.